equinor/ops-actions/docs/workflows/python-release.md

 For detailed instructions on configuring Release Please, please refer to the [official documentation](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md).

 > [!IMPORTANT]
-> The package name specified in `release-please-config.json` should match the project name specified in `pyproject.toml`.
+> The package name specified in `release-please-config.json` should match the name of the project you created in the previous step.

 ### Configure GitHub repository